paulscherrerinstitute/scicat-ci/README.md

 # scicat-ci
 CI related information to deploy SciCat

+# Local environment

+To spin up the container(s) of interest, follow the documentation in the [README](./dev/README.md) in the dev folder.

 # Deployment behaviour
 The CI is responsible for deploying the SciCat components in the k8s clusters (one for `development`, another for `qa` and `production`), based on some rules.